 Expanding the comparison with astrological symbolism, Saturn and Pluto would respectively represent the “Lesser” and the “Great” Guardian of the Threshold.
 Saturn is the last of the seven classical planets, signifying the complete fulfilment of the human figure.
 Saturn defines the individual – as the last of the formative planets – through the skin – separating us and constituting us as a complete biological entity, including the bones.
 This last organic element brings us closer to the mineral kingdom, and we can go no further.
 From here on, a transpersonal leap is needed, which projects us into a collective and universal vision guaranteed by the appearance of the trans-Saturnian planets.

 In earlier times, the discovery of the trans-Saturnian planets was unnecessary because the ability to penetrate and split matter was not as advanced as it is today.
 The view of existence still retained a certain degree of completeness, which did not require a detailed investigation of the mechanisms underlying the functioning of living beings and inorganic matter.
 Simply, the world was less “mechanical” and more imbued with an original spirituality.

-It is interesting to remark the two-faced role of the trans-Saturnian planets.
-On the one hand, they manifest the technological and social expansion at the base of the industrial revolution (see, for example, the association of Pluto symbolism with atomic fission).
-On the other hand, they remain the custodians of the main thrust of overcoming, expansion and transformation (Uranus and Neptune) that current human consciousness must use to activate itself in a universal sense.
-Once again, we say “as above so below”: the ever-greater fall into a world made of finite substance is counteracted by the conscious opening towards the unity of all things.
+It is interesting to note the two-faced role of the trans-Saturnian planets.
+On the one hand, they manifest the technological and social expansion at the basis of the industrial revolution (see, for example, the association of the symbolism of Pluto with atomic fission).
+On the other hand, they remain the custodians of the main thrust of overcoming, expansion and transformation (Uranus, Neptune and Pluto), which the current human consciousness must use to activate itself in a universal sense.
+Once again, we say “as above, so below”: the ever-greater fall into a world of finite substance is countered by the conscious opening towards the unity of all things.

 - Haydn Paul – Phoenix Rising – Rockport MA 1988